 Complaints and conciliation cases

 We monitor garage performance in responding to complaints and enquiries and how they interact with advisory and conciliation service.

 To ensure that poor subscribers do not tarnish the good reputation of the Code, subscribers that perform poorly will incur penalty points.
 If garages reach set levels of points, a series of progressive sanctions will be triggered, which can ultimately result in expulsion from the Code.

-The Code is monitored by the Independent Compliance Assessment Panel (ICAP) which, in turn, is monitored by the Office of Fair Trading (OFT).
+The Code is monitored by the Independent Compliance Assessment Panel (ICAP) which, in turn, is monitored by Trading Standards Institute (TSI).
 ICAP uses information from the Consumer Survey, compliance checks and consumer enquiries/complaints to monitor the effectiveness of the Code and individual garage performance.

-This includes providing quarterly reports and an annual report to the OFT and determining what, if any penalties, or sanctions should be taken against garages that fail to correct a breach or are seen to be in persistent, or serious breach of the Code.
+This includes providing quarterly reports and an annual report to TSI and determining what, if any penalties, or sanctions should be taken against garages that fail to correct a breach or are seen to be in persistent, or serious breach of the Code.
 ICAP is independent of the sector.

 Vehicle types and service/repair work covered by the code

 No, please refer any issues regarding the insurance and body repairs to the Vehicle Builders and Repairers Association.